Part 4 in a series of tutorials on value investing: The ratios and formulas I use to find undervalued opportunities.

 The 5 Year P:E Ratio

-The simplest way to do this is to simply base our p:e ratio not on current earnings, but on what we expect the company to earn five years down the road.
-Doing this, elegantly combines our earnings estimates and our growth rate expectations into a single number that we can then use to compare different companies with very different growth prospects.
+The easiest way to do this is to simply base our p:e ratio not on current earnings, but on what we expect the company to earn five years down the road.
+Doing this elegantly combines our earnings estimates and our growth rate expectations into a single number that we can then use to compare different companies with very different growth prospects.

 Setting a 5 year time limit on your forecasting ability puts an important brake on the natural tendency to get caught up in the latest market success stories.
 Equally important, it forces you to take a second look at companies that are currently struggling.
-Five years later, the success stories may be facing struggles of their own and the weaker companies may be on a roll.
+Five years from now, the success stories may be facing difficulties of their own and the weaker companies may have turned the corner and be headed back up.

-To calculate the 5 year p:e, you divide the stock’s current share price by what you expect its earnings per share (EPS) to be 5 years in the future.
-And to calculate those future earnings you multiply the current earnings by (1 + annual growth rate) 5 times.
-If you were using exponential notation, you’d write this as (1 + growth rate) ^ 5.
-Putting this all together yields the following formula…
+To calculate the 5 year p:e, you divide the stock’s current share price by what you expect its earnings per share (EPS) to be 5 years down the road.

 At this point, it’s time to roll up your sleeves and get to work.
 Other investors are not stupid, and it may be that it is not the stock that is mispriced, it is your expectations that are way off base.
 You need to do your research and double and triple check your assumptions.
 If you are still confidant in your own estimates after doing your homework, then it’s time to bet on the home team.
 Value investing is about identifying those situations where your outlook diverges significantly from the herd and then betting that you’re right and everyone else is wrong.
 It happens more often than you’d think.

 I recently did one of my periodic reviews of the market.
-I went through a list of about 400 small cap stocks, analysing them and forming opinions as to their estimated earnings and growth rates.
+I went through a list of about 400 small cap stocks, analysing them and forming opinions as to their estimated baseline earnings and growth rates.
 With these two pieces of information in hand, I could calculate the 5 year p:e ratio for each stock, using my own earnings and growth assumptions.
-I could then graph these numbers on a histogram to see how the 5 year p:e ratios were distributed.
+I then graphed these numbers as a histogram to see how the 5 year p:e ratios were distributed.

-The 5 year p:e ratio gives us a quick and easy tool that we can use to sift through the market looking for cheap, undervalued situations.
-Because it already incorporates an assessment of growth within it, we can once again resort to simply searching for stocks with the lowest p:e ratios and we don’t have to worry that we’ll just end up with a bunch of deadbeats in our portfolio.
+The 5 year p:e ratio gives us a quick and easy tool that we can use to sift through the market looking for cheap, undervalued stocks.
+Because a low 5 year p:e can be found in both high growth and low growth situations, we can once again resort to simply searching for stocks with the lowest (5 year) p:e ratios and we don’t have to worry that we’ll just end up with a bunch of struggling, low-growth companies in our portfolio.
+(The way we would tend to do if we focused only on the trailing p:e.)
 A high growth company that has been underpriced and a low growth company that has been equally underpriced will both have similarly low 5 year p:e ratios and will both get called to our attention as we search the market for bargains.

 Fair Value